kemfic/simple-lane-detection/writeup_template.md

     6) Compute 2 main lines
     7) Average main lines over previous frames
     8) Overlay Lines and Lane over original input
-    (see documentation above for more detail)
+    (see Jupyter Notebook for more details on pipeline)

 ### 2. Identify potential shortcomings with your current pipeline